marcocadete/i3blocks/README.md

 ## Quote
 ![Quote blocklet](https://res.cloudinary.com/dttanwhco/image/upload/v1603039224/github/i3bar_quotes_lualdl.png)

-This script will select a random quote for you.
+This script will select a random quote from an api server and display it for you.

 ### Dependencies
 * python